What’s Going Around: COVID, bug bites, poison ivy

-Penn State Health Children’s Hospital is seeing COVID-19, upper respiratory viruses, colds, bug bites and sunburn.
+(WHTM) — Penn State Health Children’s Hospital is seeing COVID-19, upper respiratory viruses, colds, bug bites, and sunburn.

 Dr. Joan Thode offered the following advice about poison ivy: